peter88213/yW2OO/docs/help/import_menu.md

 ![Libreoffice example](../Screenshots/outline01.png)

-This is an example outline document.
-The text right below the chapter heading is converted to chapter description.
-The text right below the scene heading is the scene description.
+Outline example: The body text just below the chapter heading is the chapter description; the body text just below the scene heading is the scen description.
+However, the descriptions are optional.

 ---